Cosmic-CoNN: A Cosmic Ray Detection Deep-Learning Framework, Dataset, and Toolkit

 Unlike FPR, precision is determined by the proportion of correct CR predictions given by the model, which is less sensitive to the ratio between CR and non-CR pixels in an image, i.e., it is also less sensitive to the varying CR rates between different datasets.
 Given a fixed proportion of real CRs correctly discovered (e.g., 95\% recall), the better model should make less mistakes, thus a higher precision.
 It also helps us to understand how well a model performs on two different datasets given the same recall, or vice versa.

 The Precision-Recall curve can also be used as an indicator of prediction confidence.
-We used this property to provide supplementary evidence that helped \cite{2020arXiv201102176H} determine a candidate progenitor to be a new type of stellar explosion -- an electron-capture supernova.
-We rule out the presence of cosmic-ray hits at or around the progenitor site to determine the peak pixel is an actual stellar PSF with $> 3\sigma$ confidence by plotting \texttt{deepCR}'s \citep{2020ApJ...889...24Z} predicted score on the corresponding Precision-Recall curve to read the model precision at the progenitor site.
+We used this property to provide supplementary evidence that helped \cite{2021NatAs...5..903H} determine a candidate progenitor to be a new type of stellar explosion -- an electron-capture supernova.
+We rule out the presence of cosmic-ray hits at or around the progenitor site to determine the peak pixel is an actual stellar PSF with $> 3\sigma$ confidence by plotting deepCR's \citep{2020ApJ...889...24Z} predicted score on the corresponding Precision-Recall curve.